neomjs/neo/BACKERS.md

 # For companies:
 Starting at the bronze tier, you will be able to place your company logo on the main repository landing page (Readme.md).
-Especially in the early days, this will have an high impact on the neo.mjs community and make it easier for you to find neo.mjs developers in the future.
+Especially in the early days, this will have a high impact on the neo.mjs community and make it easier for you to find neo.mjs developers in the future.

-Obviously, sponsoring open source projects in general will increase your company reputation.
+Obviously, sponsoring open source projects in general will increase your companies reputation.

 As soon as the neo.mjs community grows, it will also increase your company visibility in a good way.

 Please make sure to create a feature request ticket inside the neo.mjs <a href="../../issues">Issues Tracker</a>
-after signing a sponsors program to provide your company logo!
+after signing a sponsor program to provide your company logo!

 ### Thanks a lot for your support of the neo.mjs project!<br/>
 <a href="https://github.com/sponsors/tobiu">Sponsor Tobias Uhlig</a>